AyrA/CommandoCheatTool/docs/Levels.md

 You can stand on the tank.
 Shots it fires into the sky can come back on random occasions.
 Rarely it fails to explode the bridge far enough for you to get back up.
-In that case, you have to reload.
+In that case, you have to reset or restart the game.

 ### Guns